 - Categorize the items by brand as you collect them.
 Have each volunteer team record the item descriptions and tally them as they’re collecting trash.
 Two or three people can be collecting items and calling out brands they find them, while a third person marks the tally (on the data card or the app), adding tally marks for each branded piece of pollution as it’s put into the collection bins or bags.

 The first method is easiest if you are cleaning up a large area with a huge amount of waste (i.e. piles of waste, shovel-fulls at a time), while the second method is easier for coastal or [city] clean-ups with fewer or more isolated pieces of waste.

-- You’re ready!
-Clean up all the waste in your designated site.
+- Collect all the waste in your designated site area.

-Let’s get social!
-Take photos of the piles of plastic from each manufacturer and post it to social media.
+Take photos of the piles of plastic from each brand and post it to social media.
 Tag the manufacturer and don’t forget to use the hashtag #breakfreefromplastic!

 Clean the audit area carefully and properly, remembering to leave the site cleaner than before you started.

 STEP 10: RETURN TO SENDER

 If you have the resources to do so, box up the branded items and send it back to the manufacturer.
 Include a letter to the company describing the purpose of your brand audit and urge them to #breakfreefromplastic!